About Christina Sadler

 I make calming art inspired by nature.
 Changeability and uncertainty in the natural world parallel what we experience in life.
 It’s comforting to know we have control over some things but not all, and we have to have faith things will work out for the best.
 My painting process mimics this and it's reflected in the images I create.

 I’ve hosted a pop up shop in John Lewis selling my art and I also work with the NHS and partners on projects that improve mental health including developing art to improve interior environments and outreach sessions with adults and young people.

 Wychwood Art Gallery,

-- Young Persons Mental Health Room Gloucestershire Royal Hospital
+- Young Persons Mental Health Room wall vinyl Gloucestershire Royal Hospital

 - "Off We Go" NHS community outreach project

 - Arts and Health Project.
 Gloucestershire Royal Hospital Mental Health in Crisis Room.

 - Co host at home BBC Radio Gloucestershire